 Allocating Resources During Times of Congestion: Despite our best efforts to prevent congestion through managing tonnage and directing customers to the best available network resources, the demand on a particular network sector sometimes temporarily exceeds the ability of that sector to meet the demand.
 During these times, Boost relies on the radio scheduling software provided by Boost’s hardware vendors to allocate resources to users.
 This radio scheduling software includes a set of generic fairness algorithms that allocate resources based on signal quality, number of users, and other metrics.
 These algorithms are active at all times, whether or not the cell is congested; however, during times of congestion, the algorithms operate with the goal of ensuring that no single user is deprived of access to the network.

 Quality of Service (QoS) for Boost Mobile customers: To help protect against the possibility that unlimited data plan customers that use high volumes of data may occupy an unreasonable share of network resources, Boost employs network prioritization, network traffic management or QoS on the Boost network.
-For customers on unlimited data handset plans on or after July 17, 2020, or customers who choose to upgrade their handsets or activate new lines of service on or after July 1, 2020, and are on unlimited data plans, that use more than 35GB of data during a single billing cycle (the QoS Threshold), Boost reserves the right to de-prioritize or to reduce the speed available to a customer down to 2G speeds for the remainder of that billing cycle.
+For customers on unlimited data handset plans on or after July 17, 2020, or customers who choose to upgrade their handsets or activate new lines of service on or after July 1, 2020, and are on unlimited data plans, that use more than 35GB of data during a single billing cycle (the QoS Threshold), Boost reserves the right to de-prioritize or to reduce the speed available to a customer for the remainder of that billing cycle.
 Affected unlimited data customers will continue to be able to enjoy unlimited amounts of data without the worry of overage charges.
 Customers subject to de-prioritization may experience reduced throughput and increased latency compared to other customers on the constrained site and as compared to their normal experience on the Boost network.
 Unlimited customers may also notice changes in the performance of data intensive applications such as streaming video or online gaming when subject to de-prioritization or the reduction in speeds.
 In the situation where the traffic is de-prioritized, the performance will return to normal as soon as the resource constraints have been relieved or the customer has relocated to a non-constrained location.
 Unlimited data customers potentially subject to lower QoS will be notified when their individual data usage reaches approximately 85% of the QoS Threshold so that they may modify their usage to avoid network management practices that may result in slower data speeds.
 We will also notify customers when they have reached the QoS Threshold and are now subject to de-prioritization or their speeds are reduced.

 The goal of congestion management is to ensure that all users during times of congestion have access to a fair share of the network resources and that no user is starved of resources.
 When congestion occasionally occurs, customers may experience reduced throughput or speed compared to their normal experience on non-congested sites.